paulfioravanti/presentations/the_curious_incident_of_the_shadow_in_the_run_time/the_curious_incident_of_the_shadow_in_the_run_time.md

 ```

 ^
-...we can see that the instance method check of `name.nil?` fails because instance method call `name` is not `nil`...
+...we can see that the instance method check of `name.nil?` fails because the instance method call "`name`" is not `nil`...

 ---
 [.background-color: #F0F0F0]